 - Use of ground-based hyperspectral imaging systems – With this system, the hyperspectral images are taken at the field level, usually by fixing a camera on an agricultural vehicle.
 It allows field production to be estimated.
 Researchers have successfully estimated grain sorghum yield variability.

 Infrared spectroscopy has demonstrated immense importance in agriculture.
-Applications range from analysis of growing crop, to their produce as well as the processed products.
+Applications of Infrared Spectroscopy in Agriculture range from analysis of growing crop, to their produce as well as the processed products.
 Its usefulness is far much greater than other chemical methods that are destructive and cannot be used when there is need to conserve the sample.
 In addition, the tools used are not only fast but highly efficient.